-Gender disparities:
+Gender disparities

 Formal water management is male dominated.
 Though their numbers are starting to grow, the representation and influence of women in water sector institutions is still very low.
 This is important because the way that water resources are managed affects women and men differently.
 Throughout the world, and particularly in rural areas, women are the custodians of family health and hygiene and providers of domestic water and food.
 Therefore women are the primary stakeholders in household water and sanitation.
 Yet, decisions on water supply and sanitation technologies, locations of water points, and operation and maintenance systems are mostly made by men.
 How may this effectively be changed?
-What, exactly, does ‘gender mainstreaming’ mean
+What, exactly, does ‘gender mainstreaming’ mean?

-Managing risks:
+Managing risks

 Drought, flood, point-source and diffuse pollution, upstream actions with downstream impacts – these are all common events, often with uncommon and unpredictable outcomes.
 Ensuring early warning systems and adequate structural responses to both natural and human-made calamities are key activities in conflict avoidance.
 Positive initial responses must be built upon and lead to appropriate mitigation and adaptation procedures – this is even more important in the face of the anticipated negative effects of global warming on local and global hydrological cycles.

-Valuing water:
+Valuing water

 Water is not merely an input into production processes, although it is too often treated this way.
 In addition to the economic value, water in all its uses has social, environmental and cultural values.
 At the same time, as the world becomes increasingly urban, and as the demand for food increases, the economic cost of systems of delivery – for whatever use in light of whatever value – proves the point that while rain falls freely, pipes cost money.
 How water is priced must also reflect issues of equity, meeting the needs of the environment, the poor and the vulnerable.
 Studies show that consumers are willing to pay for water services – but those services must be affordable and, above all, reliable.
-Taken in combination, these facts suggest the need for decisions about best practice and wise use made in culturally, socially, economically and environmentally sensitive ways: undoubtedly a recipe for conflict!
+Taken in combination, these facts suggest the need for decisions about best practice and wise use made in culturally, socially, economically and environmentally sensitive ways: undoubtedly a recipe for conflict.

-Water for industry and cities:
+Water for industry and cities

 Economic wealth, created in sufficient quantity to benefit entire societies, depends on secure supplies of bulk water.
 As basins approach closure – meaning that there is no more blue water to be allocated – difficult decisions need to be taken regarding best use.
 Should irrigated agriculture continue to utilize 70 percent of all withdrawals when the sector contributes only 4 percent to the national Gross Domestic Product?
 While industry uses less water to more profitable effect, there are often ecological costs involved.
 As many states are eager to attract new industry, but lack the capacity to monitor their behaviour and sometimes fear that applying the polluter pays rule will drive them out to a neighbouring country, many governments are unwilling to adhere to their own laws regarding environmental and social health.
 As cities grow, the demand for water rises and governments may be faced with decisions about building dams or transferring water from one basin to another.
 Rural people may lose out in these decisions.
 What are the ways forward?
 And, how to manage the conflicts that are sure to arise?

-Water in a transboundary setting:
+Water in a transboundary setting